 A fresh, eye-catching new logo.
 A new website that perfectly reflects your company’s mission, vision, and values.
 Maybe even an updated name.
 These are the deliverables you likely have in mind if your company needs a new brand identity.
-What may not be top of mind, however, is that your agency of record delivering these action items on time hinges on how you decide to handle your copy.
+What you may not realize, however, is that the timely delivery of these items by your agency of record, however, hinges on how you decide to handle your copy.

-Copy is a crucial yet overlooked aspect of a rebrand.
-You should have a plan to maintain an efficient process between your company’s leadership and the agency handling outsourced branding elements.
+Copy is a critical but often overlooked aspect of a rebrand.
+You should maintain an efficient process between your company’s leadership and the agency handling outsourced branding elements.
 That’s why we’re outlining what you should (and shouldn’t) do with your copy to keep your rebrand on schedule and sailing smoothly.

-If you have a strong marketing team at your disposal, preparing a full site map and getting copy approved internally before hiring a marketing agency may be an attractive option.
-When it comes to website images, themes, and layouts, “Lorem ipsum,” placeholders don’t always cut it, so having approved copy will grease the wheels for designers and developers.
+If you have a strong marketing team, preparing an entire site map and getting copy approved internally before hiring a marketing agency may be an attractive option.
+“Lorem ipsum” placeholders don’t always cut it, so having your copy approved greases the wheels for designers and developers.

 By getting your copy as close to the finish line as possible before concepting and design begins, you can avoid unnecessary back-and-forth between your team and your creative agency.
 The agency will thank you, and your team will be crushing deadlines to get the new brand identity up and running faster.